gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 ### Installation of initial Restart DTLS Key Context {#init-dtls-restart-context}

-As soon as the Association has reached the PROTECTED INITILIZATION state, a Restart DTLS Key Context SHALL be installed.
+As soon as the Association has reached the PROTECTED INITILIZATION state, after the Traffic DTLS Key context have been installed a Restart DTLS Key Context SHALL be derived and then installed.

-It MAY exist a time gap where the Association is in PROTECTED state but no Restart DTLS Key Context has been installed yet.
+It MAY exist a short time gap where the Association has entered in PROTECTED state but no Restart DTLS Key Context has been installed yet.
 If a SCTP Restart procedure will be initiated during that time, it will fail and the Association will also fail.
+However, this is unlikely as the restart Init will be sent multiple times following a expontial back-off timer and in that time the Restart DTLS Key Context is expected to be in place.

-Once installed, no traffic will be sent over the Restart DTLS Key Context so that both endpoints will have a known DTLS record state.
+Once installed, no traffic will be sent over the Restart DTLS Key Context so that both endpoints will have a known DTLS context state, i.e. the Sequence number and replay window are both just initilized to default values for the epoch=3.

+### Installation of Restart DTLS Key Context for further DTLS Connections

+As each subsequent Key-Management DTLS connection complete the DTLS handshake and the Traffic DTLS Key context has been derived and installed also the Restart DTLS Key context SHALL be installed.
+The closing of the previous DTLS connection SHALL NOT be initiated or completed until the Restart DTLS Key Context is in place.

 ### SCTP Association Restart Procedure {#sctp-assoc-restart-procedure}